suabochica/understanding-typescript/notes/09-behind-the-scenes-with-decorators.md

 (<any>plant).print()
 ```

 3. Above, the code use a weird syntax `(<any>plant)`.
-Unfourtunately, this is the only way to use the function in the decorator
+Unfortunately, this is the only way to use the function in the decorator

 Using Multiple Decorators
 -------------------------